How Do You Grow White Eggplant?

 Store freshly harvested white eggplants in a cool place, away from direct sunlight.
 Incorporate them into delicious recipes, enjoying their unique flavor and health benefits.

-Growing White Eggplant: A Gardener's Guide
+Growing White Eggplant: A Guide for Gardeners

 Pruning and Staking